 May I apply courses from another college to a certificate?

-You may substitute one course from an accredited institution for one certificate program course, with approval of the program manager, if the course is comparable and you earned to grade C or better.
+You may substitute one course from an accredited institution for one certificate program course, with approval of the program manager, if the course is comparable and you earned a grade C or better.
 The representative can give you more information about substitutions.